prisma-collective/docs/docs/Methodologies/process-infrastructuring/publishing.md

 4. embedding data visualisations
 5. embedding videos, meeting recordings, photos

-as well as being a store of markdown files that get published with a static-site generator [^2]
+as well as being a store of markdown files that get published with a static-site generator [^2], the repo template will include additional features, such as:

+1. api to port page content to other sources, such as a website with richer front-end functionality
+2.

 [^1]: Maggie Appleton, [Digital gardening](https://maggieappleton.com/garden-history).
-[^2]:
+[^2]: **Static-site generation (SSG)** is a powerful technology for publishing documentation, offering fast, secure, and scalable websites.
+It supports embedding various media types, including images, videos, audio, and interactive elements like SVGs or iframes.
+With Markdown as its primary content format, SSGs provide an accessible syntax that is easy for both technical and non-technical users to learn.
+Additionally, SSG-based sites can be extended with custom themes, plugins, and integrations, allowing for enhanced functionality tailored to specific documentation needs.